radRoy/cloud/README.md

 <ctrl + Z>
 <ctrl + A + D>
 ```

-## Things to keep an eye on (e.g., potential or exposed bugs)

-1. When putting a computer on standby while a screen session is still attached, that screen session will be frozen when reconnecting from anywhere.

-## Debugging

-Verbose original approach to debugging input data formatting (can skip, just for documnetation purposes):

-230630 (friday): hier stehengeblieben
-    to do with multichannel input data:
-        train3dunet TypeError: when (skipping...) loading datasets (pytorch-3dunet/pytorch3dunet/datasets/hdf5.py - line 75), Accessing groups is expected to be done with bytes or str, not slices (see line 75 for seeing what is being sliced) - to do with the formatting of the hdf5 files, and how the train_config.yml is written (channel no. = 3 or 1, or whatever)
-    solution, attempt 1:
-        install torchvision, torchaudio (Thomas installed it, too, originally)
-        => FAILED (same errors - hdf5 input format was wrong)
-    solution, attempt 2:
-        reformat dataset to not have 3 sub internal paths /raw/channel1, /channel2... but instead to have one path /raw, where all the 3 channels are located in (C,Z,Y,X) as an **Image Sequence**.
-Maybe it wants an RGB image, though... idk
-        => FAILED (but better than before - expected 3 input channels but got 1)

-230703:
-    solution, attempt 3:
-        process images into RGB format (8 bit per channel - RGB24 (normal RGB)), reformat hdf5 data set
-        => promising: "sample size must be bigger than patch shape"
-        reformatting hdf5 from zyxc to czyx: this sounds promising: https://github.com/Jack-Etheredge/Brain-Tumor-Segmentation-3D-UNet-CNN/blob/master/BraTS_3DUNetCNN.py

-### Wrangling with the Input Data Format (formatting HDF5 data sets) for data with multiple channels (3 autofluorescence laser lines)

-This was most relevant in the weeks around 19.06.2023 and 07.07.2023 (at least).

 **trying with new data format: uint16 grey values of the label images (only 1 channel) ...
 230707-0** (-1 was an attempt where in_channels was set to 1, which caused another error, because input data has 3 channels):